dib-lab/khmer/doc/dev/getting-started.rst

 #.
 Repeat until you're ready to merge your changes into "official" khmer.

 #.
-Set up a Pull Request asking to merge things into the central khmer
+Set up a Pull Request asking to merge your changes into the main khmer
    repository.

    In a Web browser, go to your GitHub fork of khmer, e.g.::